jose-donato/jose-donato.pages.dev/src/content/blog/openbb-workspace-is-now-available-on-mobile.md

 Also, it’s amazing for developers since they only need to develop an app once, and it can be accessed from any device with a web browser (either a mobile phone, a tablet, or a desktop — it doesn’t matter the operating system).
 So you basically just need to build one app to be used on any device without any specific installer.

-## 2. Taking OpenBB Terminal Pro Mobile
+## 2. Taking OpenBB Workspace Mobile

-From day one, I pushed for Terminal to be a web application:
+From day one, I pushed for Workspace to be a web application:

 ![](https://openbb-cms.directus.app/assets/269228e7-d469-46f3-beae-dd455fb48987)